top of page

 Sigvards Kļava is one of the most outstanding Latvian conductors, also active as a teacher and a producer.
 He is the artistic director of the Latvian Radio Choir since 1992.

-Anna Nora is a conductor, a choral pedagogue, and a composer of children’s operas.
+ANNA NORA is a conductor, a choral pedagogue, and a composer of children’s operas.
 She works as an instructor of choir conducting in the division of church music in the Sibelius Academy of the University of Arts and as an instructor of choir and ensemble conducting in the Helsinki Conservatory of Music.
 Nora is also a sought-after educator who teaches children’s choir conducting around Finland.
 In choral pedagogy, she specialises in teaching choral skills, musicianship and singing technique step by step, as well as stimulating and encouraging musical expression from the youngest singers to professional studies.

 Nora conducts four choirs at the Helsinki Conservatory of Music: Tähtisumu for children between 6 and 9, Ryhmä X for boys between 8 and 12, Galaxi for children between 9 and 11, and a mixed-voice choir for young singers between 14 and 20 years of age.
 In the autumn of 2024, Anna Nora and Anna Sandström will launch a new course on conducting children’s choirs at the Conservatory.

 Nora is also the artistic director of the Finnish Association of Children’s and Youth Choirs, the children’s chorus master at the Finnish National Opera and Ballet, and a creator of teaching materials for school opera productions.
 In addition, she is the choral master in the annual Junior Concert of the Helsinki Philharmonic Orchestra.
+Nora has composed five children’s operas, the last three of which include a children’s choir and the latest one a child soloist.

-Picture: Heikki Tuuli
+Photo by: Heikki Tuuli

 Anna Nora (FIN)